Embee-Software-Private-Limited/TeamsApp.PatientManagement/README.md

 More screenshots and tips on how to use the app are in the [Wiki](https://github.com/Embee-Software-Private-Limited/TeamsApp.PatientManagement/wiki) of this repository.

-  - Whenever a new patient is admitted, an adaptive card is sent in the specific dept. which are mapped to teams' group and the message will be posted in general channel
+  - Whenever a new patient is admitted, an adaptive card as part of notification is sent to the doctor, nurse in the specific dept. which are mapped to teams' group and the message will be posted in general channel

   ![Capture1](https://user-images.githubusercontent.com/81224711/181476497-127d5840-da2d-46bf-bad8-1fce1db2f39f.png)

-  -
+  - Both the doctor and nurse can see the patient details after being notified on new admission with details like Unique ID, Date of admission etc.

   ![Capture2](https://user-images.githubusercontent.com/81224711/181476721-57325bb2-0be7-43ec-88fc-fadf72d97611.PNG)